 The parsimonious explanation of this situation would be to assume that Robert Chambers did not know of the existence of Matthew's book.
 Mike Sutton (2014), however, construes an tenacious story of how Robert Chambers did not like Patrick Matthew: (1.) because Matthew was a Chartist and criticized Henry Steuart; (2.) because Robert Chambers was a friend of Sir Walter Scott, who was a friend of Sir Henry Steuart in turn; and (3.) because of Robert Chambers's dislike of the idea of natural selection.

-Nevertheless, says Sutton, Robert Chambers did advertise Matthew's book to the readership of the Chambers's Edinburgh Journal by publishing that recipe for pruning (a clearly false interpretation of the historical facts about Robert's role in the journal at the time, see above), but then bethought himself to purposely neither cite him in the November article on trees nor in one of the following publications:
+Nevertheless, says Sutton, Robert Chambers did advertise Matthew's book to the readership of the Chambers's Edinburgh Journal by publishing that recipe for pruning, but then bethought himself to purposely neither cite him in the November article on trees nor in one of the following publications:

 1. The Chambers brothers later published a series called Chambers's Information for the People, in which a long essay on Arboriculture (1842, vol. 2, no. 76, pp. 401-416) did not mention Matthew (1831) even once.